xwmario/Warez/README.md

 - [TorrentInvites](http://torrentinvites.org) - #1 to buy, trade, sell or find free Tracker Invites!
 - [TorrentKing](https://torrentking.io/) - Torrentking is a popular movie torrent site.
 - [Torrentz2](https://torrentz2.eu/) - A good replacement of the defunct Torrentz.eu.
-- [trackerslist](https://github.com/ngosang/trackerslist) - An updated list of public BitTorrent trackers.
+- [Trackers list](https://github.com/ngosang/trackerslist) - An updated list of public BitTorrent trackers which you can add in e.g. QB.
 - [WebOas](https://weboas.is/) - A search engine designed to find warez, music and other stuff in public dirs.
 - [WorldWide Torrents](http://worldwidetorrents.to/) - Another public tracker with a reasonably nice UI.
 - [xbit.pw](http://xbit.pw/) - A Magnet site search engine.
-- [YggTorrent](https://www3.yggtorrent.to/) - French tracker and search engine (have a download/upload ratio limitation).
+- [YggTorrent](https://www3.yggtorrent.to/) - French tracker and search engine (has a download/upload ratio limitation).
 - [YTS](https://yts.am/) - Small-size HD movies in a good quality from YIFY.
 - [Zonatorrent](https://zonatorrent.tv/) - Spanish tracker.
 - [Zooqle](https://zooqle.com/) - Zooqle is a relatively new torrent index providing a huge database of verified torrents.